… eating organic, vegetarian food

 Then there are countless NGO’s and charities working on all these problems backed by perhaps millions of members and donators.
 Name a problem and there are dozens if not hundreds of these organizations working on it.
 So many and so well-organized that I have come to dislike their sometimes industrial ways of working and fund-raising.

 So, why is it all still mostly peanuts on the planetary scale of things?
 Why, after half a century, is it still way too little, way too late?
 My start of action is finding answers to this question.
 Next, I’ll be trying to ‘engineer’ our way out of this mess.
 You’ll read more about it in these pages.
 While I am at it, I will also write about my experiences of changing my life style.
-All your help with this project of finding answers to my questions is welcome.

 Your help with my project is welcome.
 In fact, people have contributed already.
 Here is a list of clues or leads to possible answers that they suggested and that I came across.